Carla Provost is named Border Patrol's first female chief

 Only about 5 percent of the Border Patrol's nearly 20,000 agents are women.
 Provost says women who have climbed through the ranks send a signal and that, while she's the first female chief, she won't be the last.

 Provost joined the Border Patrol in 1995 as an agent in Douglas, Arizona.
-She worked in top management positions in El Paso, Texas, and El Centro, California, before transferring to headquarters in 2015, where she focused on efforts to clamp down on corruption, misconduct and mismanagement.
+She held top management positions in El Paso, Texas, and El Centro, California, before transferring to headquarters in 2015, where she focused on efforts to clamp down on corruption, misconduct and mismanagement.